Max Rugova

-Edmond Max Rugova Jr. (born 17 February 2000), commonly known as Max Rugova or Max Rugova Jr. is an American professional footballer who plays as a striker for Kosovan club Prishtina.
+Edmond Max Rugova Jr. (born 17 February 2000), commonly known as Max Rugova or Max Rugova Jr. is a professional footballer who plays as a striker for Dukagjini.
+Born in the United States, he has represented Kosovo at youth level.

 Club career

 Early career

-Rugova joined the Academy ahead of the 2013–14 season and has played for both the Under-16 and Under-18 groups, he had 14 goals in 27 games while splitting time between the two teams in the 2015–16 season, while the winger has five goals in nine games for the U16s so far in the 2016–17 season.
+Rugova joined the academy ahead of the 2013–14 season and has played for both the Under-16 and Under-18 groups, he had 14 goals in 27 games while splitting time between the two teams in the 2015–16 season, while the winger has five goals in nine games for the U16s so far in the 2016–17 season.
 He has spent significant time training with the Swope Park Rangers since the start of 2016 and won a penalty in a friendly match against the Tulsa Golden Hurricane, on 16 April 2016.

 1. FC Nürnberg

 Under-19

 On 25 August 2018, Rugova joined Under 19 Bundesliga side 1.
 FC Nürnberg U19.
 On 16 September 2018, he made his debut in a 1–4 home defeat against Mainz 05 U19, starting the match before being substituted off in the 74th minute for Thomas Schmidt.